 Games similar to draughts were played by the ancient Egyptians, Greeks, and Romans.
 The Arabs played a similar game and by the 11th century, a form of draughts was being played in Europe.

-Golf is believed to be a corruption of the Dutch word ‘kolve’, which meant club.
+Golf is believed to be a corruption of the Dutch word ‘kolve’, which means club.
 The Dutch played games with clubs in the Middle Ages but golf developed in Scotland in the 15th century.
 Meanwhile, the first recorded bowling green was laid out in Southampton in the 13th century.

 Even for Medieval peasants life was not all hard work.
-People were allowed to rest on Holy days (from which we get our word holiday).
-During them poor people danced and wrestled.
+People were allowed to rest on Holy Days (from which we get our word holiday).
+During them, poor people danced and wrestled.
 They also played a very rough form of football.
 The men from 2 villages played on a ‘pitch’, which might include woods and streams!
 There were no rules so broken limbs and other injuries were common.
 Furthermore in the Middle Ages, people made skates from cow’s shoulder blades and went ice skating.

 People also enjoyed cruel ‘sports’ like cockfighting and bear-baiting.
 (A bear was chained to a post and dogs were trained to attack it).
 Gambling was also common.